signalogic/SigDL/README.md

 <a name="MovidiusMA2450"></a>
 ## Movidius MA2450 Neural Net Chip

-The Movidius neural net devices are small, very low power ASICs intended for use in Edge and IoT products.
+The Movidius neural net devices are small, very low power ASICs intended for use in IoT device products.
 The example shown here is a Myriad 2 MA2450 chip that highly optimizes a compressed deep learning model in order to minimize the chip's SWaP.

 Using ASICs, a compressed deep learning model can run under 1 W.  Of course there are tradeoffs in this approach; namely the system still needs another device (say an ARM) to run Linux, other general software, and likely some amount of OpenCV image processing, which consumes a substantial amount of additional power.
 Another less obvious tradeoff is that typically only one compressed model (in the case of the Movidius device, MobileNet) is supported, and flexibility in model parameters, such as input image resolution and convolutional layer resolution, is limited.